 Packed with plenty of history, art, adventure and chili peppers, New Mexico is a destination that covers all the bases.
 On this 6-day discovery of the American Southwest, you’ll see firsthand why the state is known as the “Land of Enchantment.”
 Learn how local art, culture and cuisine have been shaped by Indigenous American and Spanish influences as you wander the Pueblo streets of Santa Fe and Taos.
-Then, explore the ancient Bandelier cliff dwellings and pictographs, marvel at an otherworldly desert landscape shaped over millions of years and, if you dare, strap in for a thrilling, waterlogged rafting trip down the Rio Grande.
+Then, explore the ancient Bandelier cliff dwellings and pictographs, marvel at an otherworldly desert landscape shaped over millions of years.

 Breakfast Included: 5 Lunches Included: Dinner Included: 1